MEETINGS & DOCUMENTS

 Reviews qualitative and quantitative data assessments

-Ensures that people living with HIV have a role in the Priority Setting process
+Ensures that PLHIV have a role in the Priority Setting process

 RULES AND MEMBERSHIP DEVELOPMENT COMMITTEE (RMDC):

 Guides the directive process and submission

 Coordinates new member recruitment, interviews, and member orientation

 SERVICE STANDARD COMMITTEE (SSC):

 Reviews the Service Standards which guide providers in the delivery of services

 Ensures a broad-based community process, including meaningful participation from PLHIV